u2key/favorite-configurations/how-to-configure-gmail-python-api.md

-# Python API of Gmail
+# How to Configure Python API for Gmail

 ## 1. Access to the `Google Cloud Platform`
 - https://console.cloud.google.com/welcome/new